The DARKER side of Puppetry

 Development of the DARKER side

-Since Faulty Optic I have been exploring alternative ways to approach the use of puppets on stage.
-Attempting to draw away from the classical traditions of puppet theatre and having worked with many performers with a huge range of different skill sets, I realised that puppets can be animated in completely unexpected ways depending on who is doing the moving.
-For example an aerialist or a contemporary dancer will physically handle a puppet in a totally different way to an actor or puppeteer, a clown will find laughter if they continually drop the puppet on its head but this would be something a puppeteer would find absolutely outrageous and they would probably leave the room!
+Since Faulty Optic I have been exploring alternative and contemporary ways to approach the use of puppets on stage.
+While attempting to draw away from the classical traditions of puppet theatre, I have worked with many different performers with a huge range of different skill sets.
+And I noticed that puppets can be animated in completely unexpected ways depending on who is doing the moving.
+For example a contemporary dancer may physically handle a puppet more assertively than an actor or puppeteer, a clown will find laughter in continually dropping the puppet on its head - but this way of working with the puppet would be something a puppeteer would find totally outrageous!
+But these new ideas add a whole new dimension to what a puppet can do, who it is and what it represents.

 My research has been helped enormously by collaborating and working with: